NeXt-Warning-System/glossary/README.md

 A users telephone number, email address or XML URL that a user register to get flood warning information via.

 **customer**
-Avoid using the word "customer" - and instead use user.
+Avoid using the word "customer" - and instead use 'subscriber'.

 ## D<a name="D"></a>